|4.6 / 5

 Earning cash back

 Like the fully fledged Capital One SavorOne card, the SavorOne Student card should be a great fit if a big portion of your budget goes toward dining and entertainment.
-You’ll earn 3% cash back at grocery stores (excluding superstores like Walmart and Target) and on dining and entertainment, including spending at places like movie theaters, professional sporting events, museums and with popular streaming services like Netflix and Spotify.
-You’ll also earn 1% back on general purchases outside these categories and, through January 2023, 8% back on tickets purchased through Vivid Seats.
+You’ll earn 5% cash back on hotel and rental car bookings through Capital One Travel, 3% cash back at grocery stores (excluding superstores like Walmart and Target) and on dining and entertainment, including spending at places like movie theaters, professional sporting events, museums and with popular streaming services like Netflix and Spotify.
+You’ll also earn 1% back on general purchases outside these categories and 8% back on tickets purchased through the Capital One Entertainment portal.

-That’s a terrific level of cash back variety and practicality, and the card’s rewards rate is doubly impressive given it’s available to students and charges no annual fee.
+That’s a terrific level of cash back variety and practicality, and the card’s rewards rate is doubly impressive given it’s available to students and charges no annual fee (See Rates and Fees).
 Indeed, there are no major student card offerings that offer such generous cash back year-round in popular categories like grocery store purchases and dining – most competitors, if they offer cash back at all, carry either a flat cash back rate of 1% or 1.5% back or only offer more than 3% back in groceries or dining for a single quarter each year.

 That said, a one-time bonus shouldn’t be the deciding factor when choosing a student card, especially if you plan to use the card for at least a few years.
 Thanks to its $0 annual fee and impressive cash back rate in a variety of everyday categories, the SavorOne Student card stands out where it counts – ongoing value.